 The Kentucky Down Under Zoo Is Very Interactive

 I have been to many zoos, but none were as interactive as this.
-If you or your child loves to pet animals and have close up encounters with them, then this is the place for you.
-The zoo cares for a variety of animals that you might not see everyday in your local zoo, including bison, maras zebu, dingos and naturally kangaroos.
-They have a variety of different hands on exhibits to visit, including a full petting zoo.
+If you or your child loves to pet animals and have a close-up encounter with them, then this is the place for you.
+The zoo cares for a variety of animals that you might not see every day in your local zoo, including bison, maras zebu, dingos and naturally kangaroos.
+They have a variety of different hands-on exhibits to visit, including a full petting zoo.
 Peacocks are parading around the grounds and the resident dogs make a terrific welcoming committee.
 Soph was more impressed with the friendly dogs then the bison, go figure.
-They have a great nature trail that is well shaded with the forest canopy that offers even more to explore.
-Check out everything they have to offer here: http://www.kentuckydownunder.com/
+They have a great nature trail that is full of shade with the forest canopy that offers even more to explore.
+Check out everything they have to offer here.

 Take The Cave Tour